How to Tie a Coffee Black RubberLegs Stonefly Fly – Step By Step Guide

 Prep the chenille by stripping the tip clean.
 I typically take off enough material so that I can tie in the tag the full length of the body.
 This helps avoid having any uneven sections or bumps.

 Now for the rubber legs!
 I like to work my thread to about the half way position of the body for the back set.
 Lay your leg material on top of the shook shank and secure it in place.
 Then using thread wraps work the material so that each leg appears to be sticking straight out the side.
 Repeat this step two more times working forward.
-I try to make them far enough apart so that I can get one or two wraps of chenille between them.
+I try to make them far enough apart.
+This way, I can get one or two wraps of chenille between them.

 Time to wrap the body material.
-Using touching wraps work forward and through the legs until reaching the bead.
+Using touching wraps work toward the hook eye and through the legs until reaching the bead.
 Capture the chenille with your tying thread and whip finish the fly!
 This fly will fish great just the way it is in the last picture shown above.
-We however are going to tweak it slightly to make it a little more refined.
+We still are going to tweak it slightly to make it a little more refined.

 The first part of this is to trim.
 Trim your legs to match in length by pulling them all straight up together.
 Then trim the abdomen down slightly.
 Be careful not to clip any legs and don’t trim too deep or you can cut your chenille loose.